 What now remains is that chiefship and clanship is still recognised in Scottish Law and The Court Of The Lord Lyon is the principal legal jurisdiction for the recognition of chiefships, with The Standing Council of Clan Chiefs as the principal body for matters to do with the Scottish Clan system.

 However one looks at it, neither chiefship nor clanship seems to carry much relevance for today’s generation and the danger is that this state of affairs is likely to continue.

 Leading up to The Gathering at Holyrood, Edinburgh in 2009, there was a clear resurgence of interest in Scotland and this wave of interest continued for a few years but then seemed to dissipate like the Highland mist.
 It was only the recent independence referendum that caused a sea fret of interest in all things Scottish but even now the interest level has waned once more.

-If nothing is done to maintain the profile of the Scottish Clans and to actively engage with future generations, then one of the most important facets of what makes Scotland could well be lost and ultimately over time be consigned to the annals of Scottish history.
+If nothing is done to maintain the profile of the Scottish Clans and to actively engage with future generations, then one of the most important facets of what makes Scotland unique in its position in the modern day could well be lost, and ultimately over time be consigned to the annals of Scottish history.

 So here are a few suggestions:

 One should look to the role of the Chief.
 Gone are the days where the Chief wielded any power whether social, economic or political.
 What remains in today’s contemporary climate is the innate knowledge, history and truth of each Clan.